Trading Candlestick Patterns With Relative Strength Index (RSI)

 - The market made another high after some sideways movement.
 However, the RSI did not make a higher high, and we got another bearish divergence.
 Although prices tested a new high, the market could not close above the previous trend extreme.
 This failure was a bearish sign.
 The next day completed an Evening Star candlestick pattern, and we shorted.

 - The earlier gap (or window in candlestick-speak) was the perfect price target.

-- With the bullish divergence, a bullish engulfing candlestick pattern formed and we bought (as shown by the green arrow).
-The trade went sideways for around an hour and stopped us out.
-(Our stops are below the signal bar.)
+- A bullish Engulfing candlestick pattern formed with the bullish divergence, and a long setup presented itself (as shown by the green arrow).
+However, the trade went sideways for around an hour and stopped us out.
+(Our stop loss was below the setup bar.)

 - However, after our losing trade, the bullish divergence continued.
-Finally, the hammer candlestick pattern nailed a profitable long trade.
+Eventually, the Hammer candlestick pattern nailed a profitable long trade.

 Review - Candlestick Patterns With Relative Strength Index (RSI)

-Hence, we must be nimble and try to scratch losing trades.
-Pay attention to price action after entry.
-The best reversals happen swiftly and you should see strong bars in your trade direction within two to three bars of your entry.
-If not, simply exit with a small loss or profit and wait for better opportunities.
+Hence, it’s helpful to be nimble and to scratch stalling trades if possible.
+Pay attention to the price action after entry.
+The best reversals happen swiftly, and you should see strong bars in your trade direction within two to three bars of your entry.
+If not, exit with a slight loss or profit and wait for better opportunities.

-Divergences are uncommon.
-To find trading opportunities efficiently, you can use a stock scanner to scan for RSI divergence in a basket of stocks, before looking a closer look to see if there is a trade setup.
+To find trading opportunities efficiently, you can use a stock scanner to scan for RSI divergence in a basket of stocks before looking closely to see if there is a proper trade setup.

-For learn more about candlestick patterns and how to combine them other oscillators like stochastics, you should refer to Steve Nison’s book, Japanese Candlestick Charting Techniques.
-This book is a superb reference text that is part of in the Chartered Market Technician program.
+For learning more about candlestick patterns and how to combine them with other oscillators like stochastics, you should refer to Steve Nison’s book, Japanese Candlestick Charting Techniques. which is a superb reference text.